flyryan/DuffPlexCompose/README.md

 - All services use the same PUID/PGID for consistent file permissions
 - Media paths are consistent across all services
-- VPN is required for torrent traffic
+- VPN is optional but highly recommended for torrent traffic
 - Backup your configurations regularly

 ## Troubleshooting